New Japanese Student Ambassador Program

 Over fifty students attended the event, which was organized by Matsushima-sensei with the support of the Urasenke Tankokai Atlanta Association.

-Japan in American SF Lecture
+Japan in American Science Fiction Lecture

 On Tuesday, November 13, 2018, the Japanese program sponsored a lecture by Visiting Assistant Professor Amanda Weiss.
 In the speech, "Mecha Suits, Postracial Skins: 'Becoming Japanese' in New American Science Fiction," Professor Weiss discussed changing American representation of Japan in films like Pacific Rim (2009) and TV shows like Altered Carbon (2018).